Crash of a Vickers 491 Viking C.1A in Aberdeen

 Circumstances:

-While flying in the vicinity of the RAF Fraserburgh (on a training mission from Aberdeen-Dyce Airport), the crew encountered an engine failure.
-The pilot in command decided to attempt an emergency landing in a field located in Rosehearty.
-While all four occupants were unhurt, the aircraft was damaged beyond repair.
+The airplane departed Aberdeen-Dyce Airport on a navigation exercise with a crew of four on board.
+While flying in the vicinity of RAF Fraserburgh, it suffered an engine failure.
+The pilot in command attempted an emergency landing in a field located in Rosehearty.
+While all four occupants escaped unhurt, the aircraft was damaged beyond repair.

 Probable cause: